defnotkevz/zettelkasten/video poc.md

 captions

-till here it's the same for brolls and shorts

 for clipping, send the video to the ai to generate viral clips.

-1. when do we use mux assets?
+1. when do we use mux assets? - only for encoding
-2. s3 mp4 file is showing invalid clip type
+2. try turning off the public access
 3. how to put the transcript inside the rendley component
 4. are clips auto generated or manual?
-5. test out subtitles
 6. how to review, ask about git readme, git branches
 7. audiogram

-check out shadcn sidebar-01
+8. how should i prepare to interview someone